Farmington Bay

 The captain spots a large group of bottlenose dolphins up ahead.
 "The life of a dolphin seems pretty simple: you look for food, ride the waves, and make more dolphins, not in any particular order."

 Later on, the boat stops so the passengers can admire a sunfish, the largest bony fish in the world, basking at the surface.
 I catch a glimpse of it— I've seen a few before so I'm not rushing across the deck— but then my eye focuses on a group of about a dozen birds passing in flight.
 They are quite dark, with silvery flashes on their wingtips.
 Flying low to the surface, wingbeats faster than a gull's but slower than a cormorant's.
 "Finally," I think to myself.
-The sooty shearwater, Ardenna grisea.
+The Sooty Shearwater, Ardenna grisea.
 It's a lifer.

-Like the Scripps's murrelet or Santa Cruz Island bird's-foot trefoil, sometimes a feeling is endemic to a time and place.
+Like the Scripps's Murrelet or Santa Cruz Island bird's-foot trefoil, sometimes a feeling is endemic to a time and place.
 It is difficult work to chase down a feeling.

 Two Lists I Made Recently